machsh64/machsh64/README.md

 - ❓ Maybe one day I'll sell bread

-- ⚡The funny thing about that is I got mugged this morning.
+- ⚡ The funny thing about that is I got mugged this morning.

+- 😚 my blog <a href="https://igotu.top">Ren |life</a>

 <br/>